martinphellwig/brython_wf/site/doc/en/websockets.md

 ## Web Sockets

-Web sockets are a way to handle bi directional communication between client and server
+Web sockets are a way to handle bi directional communication between client and server.
+They have been specified in HTML5

-They have been specified in HTML5.
-To check if your browser supports them, use the boolean built-in `__BRYTHON__.has_websocket`

 If so, the communication with the server is established using the built-in function `websocket` :